winnipegrb/just_chew/README.md

 6. Navigate to `http://localhost:3000/` to view the site!

+## A Note for Windows Users

+Ruby 2 has SSL certificate issues on Windows.
+[Read this](https://gist.github.com/fnichol/867550) to fix them.

+Gems with native extensions require [DevKit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) to build C extensions.

+Due to so many inherent problems with Ruby on Windows, consider using a UNIX-like OS via [Vagrant](https://www.vagrantup.com/), [Docker](https://www.docker.com/), or similar.

 ## License

 This project is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).